virtual-labs/exp-potentiometric-titration-dei/experiment/theory.md

 ### Theory:
-Potentiometric titration is a type of voltammetric analysis.
-It is used to determine the concentration of an analyte (strong acid or base) in a sample and the titration is performed using a titrant of known concentration.
-After performing the titration, the potential difference between the reference and indicator electrode is measured in conditions where a thermodynamic equilibrium is maintained and the current through the electrodes does not disturb this equilibrium.
+<p>Potentiometric titration is a type of voltammetric analysis.
+It is used to determine the
+concentration of an analyte (strong acid or base) in a sample and the titration is performed using a titrant of known concentration.
+After performing the titration, the potential difference between the reference and indicator electrode is measured in conditions where a thermodynamic equilibrium is maintained and the current through the electrodes does not disturb this equilibrium.</p>
-Potentiometric determination of endpoint depends on the potential across two electrodes immense into a solution.
+<p>Potentiometric determination of endpoint depends on the potential across two electrodes
+immense into a solution.
 The potential is measured in millivolts using electrodes.
 By using the measurements of electric potential, the equivalence point can be determined.
 The potential of the solution depends on the nature and the concentration of ions present.
 In this experiment,